diando70/educational-pilot/OfficialDeliverables/DSTRL/pilot2/PAs/upt_pilot2_scenario.md

 * Ease of use of wallets and services:
   High usability reported, successful completion of all educational credential user journeys
 * Challenges encountered:
-  Initial learning curve for digital credential concepts, successfully addressed through training
+  Initial learning curve for digital credential concepts and method, successfully addressed through training
 * Suggestions for improvement:
   Request for additional credential types (research certificates, project portfolios), interest in enhanced mobile features
 * Willingness to use again: